King of Tone: King of Tone

+Of his pedal, Piera said, "It's not a heavy overdrive—it's less gain than a Tube Screamer, so it's not going to change your amp.
+If you like your guitar and want to keep your guitar tone, and if you like your amp and you want to keep your amp tone, that's what this is designed for."
 The King of Tone sold well upon release, with Piera initially building units himself by hand.
 His pedal developed a more significant following, however, after Piera appeared on the YouTube channel "That Pedal Show" in 2017.
 Orders soon reached 200 per day—far more than Piera could keep up with—and the King of Tone developed a famously years-long waiting list, while prices on the used market far exceeded the cost of a new pedal.
 Guitar.com partly attributed this to Piera being so meticulous in his builds that he would rely on components even if they were already out of production and inevitably difficult to source.
+Piera has since released multiple versions of the King of Tone and offers additional features such as a higher-gain option, external toggle switches instead of internal DIP switches, and custom colors.

-In 2025, the waiting list for a new King of Tone stood at approximately four years, while used "V2" versions of the pedal from the early 2000s could surpass $2,000, the highest secondhand prices for an overdrive pedal behind only the Klon Centaur.
+In 2025, the waiting list for a new King of Tone stood at approximately four years, with 20 to 30 people adding their names to the list each day, while Piera and his team of around a dozen employees produce about 50 to 60 per week.
+Used "V2" versions of the pedal from the early 2000s can surpass $2,000, the highest secondhand prices for an overdrive pedal behind only the Klon Centaur.
 Piera has rejected theories that the waiting list is a marketing strategy designed to create hype around the King of Tone, stating that maintaining the list was an administrative hassle he had to hire another employee just to deal with.
-Piera also rejected the notion of large price increases in response to public demand for his pedal, as Piera does not want to price the pedal out of the average player's reach.
+Piera has also rejected the notion of large price increases in response to public demand for his pedal, as Piera does not want to price the pedal out of the average player's reach.
 In 2019, the price of a standard King of Tone was $245.
 That price had risen to $335 by 2025 due to tariffs and the increasing costs of difficult-to-source parts.